simocasaz/evalita2026-multipride-UniBO-FICLIT/notes/log.md

 - created a function to consider frequency analysis for hashtags and emojis
 - modified plot_common function to plot relative frequencies of words, hashtags and emojis for better comparability
+- implemented quick and dirty solution for characteristic term analysis
+- plotted slurs frequencies

 **Observations:**

+- Some emojis seem to be informative
+- Frocia and finocchio seem to be informative words